 Three Short Pieces

 David Gordon Duke (b.
-1950) was born in Vancouver and has degrees in musicology from the University of British Columbia, the University of North Carolina, and the University of Victoria.
-He studied composition privately with Jean Coulthard, and, at the Banff Centre, Violet Archer.
-He is a past Head of the School of Music at Vancouver Community College and Dean of the Faculty of Language, Literature, and Performing Arts at Douglas College.
+1950) was born in Vancouver and holds degrees in musicology from the University of British Columbia, the University of North Carolina, and the University of Victoria.
+He studied composition privately with Jean Coulthard and, at the Banff Centre, with Violet Archer.
+A former Head of the School of Music at Vancouver Community College and Dean at Douglas College, he has written about Canadian music for The Vancouver Sun, Early Music America, and Classical Voice North America.
+His educational music has been published by Waterloo Music, Frederick Harris Music, and the Canadian National Conservatory of Music.
+He is an Associate Composer of the Canadian Music Centre.